Elliot-Reese/Elliot-Reese/README.md

 ## Hi there 👋

+# I'm a Robotics Engineering student at Worcester Polytechnic Institute

+# 🌱 I’m currently learning a wide variety of languages and techniques to be more versatile

 <!--
 **Elliot-Reese/Elliot-Reese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.